plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 Launching on community sites gives your project a spotlight for a few days, but it's not a sustainable channel to acquire customers in the long term— it brings that famous spike of hope after which follows the flat line of nope.

-We got more than 1,000 visitors and 15 trial signups from Product Hunt on the launch day but only a few days after we were getting fewer than 20 visitors from there.
+We got more than 1,000 visitors and 15 trial signups from Product Hunt on the launch day but only a few days later we were getting fewer than 20 visitors from there.
 As far as we're concerned, launches like this are nice, but they're not necessary for continued growth.

 Here's [how not to launch on Product Hunt (and lessons from our successful launch)](https://plausible.io/blog/product-hunt-launch).